 Niklas Walentin, Danish/Swiss, born in 1994, began playing violin at the age of six.

-Niklas Walentin has appeared as a soloist with all the Danish States orchestras and the National Danish Radio Symphonic Orchestra.
-He has worked with many of the great international conductors such as Mario Venzago, Marc Soustro, Henrik Schäfer, Jean Thorell, Michael Kuen and Martin Yates.
+Niklas Walentin has appeared as a soloist with all the major Danish States orchestras and the National Danish Radio Symphonic Orchestra.
+He has worked with many of the great international conductors such as Mario Venzago, Marc Soustro, Henrik Schäfer, Jean Thorell, Michael Kuen and Christian Kluxen.
 Abroad, he has performed as soloist at prestigeous venues like the Philharmonia and The Mariinsky Theater in St. Petersburg, Maison Danois in Paris, Carnegie Hall in New York and the Phillips Collection in Washington.

 He has represented Denmark at several Festivals, such as Usedom in Germany, Baastad in Sweden, XIX International Music Festival in Ukraine and Larissa Gergieva’s International Music Festival in Vladikavkaz, Russia.